Reports: one of the big five benefits of an HR system in summary:

 Let’s go right back to the beginning.
 The data you put into your HR system must be accurate and complete.
 Seems obvious doesn’t it, but I can safely say the majority of my clients have said at the outset that they consider their data as “iffy”, “mainly correct” or somewhere in between.

-Self-service makes employees responsible for much of their data, but there needs to be a rigorous control procedure in place that dictates that changes authorised by managers such as salary, position, department and so on must be reflected in the system without exception.
-HR people have wasted enough time having to manually put reports right because of omissions and oversights by operational managers.
+Self-service makes employees responsible for much of their data.
+But, there needs to be a rigorous control procedure in place that dictates that changes authorised by managers such as salary, position, department and so on must be reflected in the system without exception.
+After all, people professionals have wasted enough time having to manually put reports right because of omissions and oversights by operational managers.

 Secondly, the data must be timely.
 If your absence or performance stats are a month out of date, then the output is only fit for historical purposes, which in this era of lightning change is fairly irrelevant.
 Wide-ranging self-service rights eliminate the old problem of paper holiday requests, sickness absence forms piling up in the HR office, or performance reviews never making it off line managers’ desks.

-The reports that you and your organisation need will be driven by:
+The reports that you and your organisation must be driven by:

-a) compliance, such as equal opportunities monitoring, eligibility to work and testing for minimum wage legislation adherence
+1. compliance, such as equal opportunities monitoring, gender pay gap reporting, eligibility to work and testing for minimum wage legislation adherence

 These are just some examples of the types of reports you’ll need to be able to configure in your system.
-The content of b, c and d will vary from enterprise to enterprise, and here is where you need to be in close communication with those departments (your internal clients) to establish exactly what information they need, and what your system can offer them.
+The content of 2, 3 and 4 will vary from enterprise to enterprise, and here is where you need to be in close communication with those departments (your internal clients) to establish exactly what information they need, and what your system can offer them.
 Being proactive at this point will help your cause immensely.

 If you need help with compiling reports, don’t hesitate to contact your HR system supplier; they will give you the very best advice, and may even have a template that you can modify to save time.